rpanchyk/javaman/README.md

 - Verify specified SDK version is available.
 - Download SDK archive from vendor page.
 - Extract archive to `{install_dir}/{version}` directory.
-- Set `JAVA_HOME` environment variable.
+- Set or update `JAVA_HOME` environment variable.
 - Add `JAVA_HOME/bin` to `PATH` environment variable.

 ## Alternatives

-This project was inspired by [SDKMAN!](https://sdkman.io) but author required native support for Windows.
+This project was fully inspired by [SDKMAN!](https://sdkman.io) but author required native support for Windows.
+Same results can be achieved by using Windows Package Manager such as [WinGet](https://github.com/microsoft/winget-cli) or similar.

 ## Disclaimer